Please "LIKE" the Facebook page: Facebook.com/UpstairsInferno

-UPSTAIRS INFERNO is poised to be the most comprehensive and authoritative film about the fire and its aftermath.
+UPSTAIRS INFERNO is the most comprehensive and authoritative film about the fire and its aftermath.
 However, UPSTAIRS INFERNO isn't simply a stagnant exposition of facts.
-UPSTAIRS INFERNO brings humanity into the headlines by shining a light on the very painful effect the tragedy had on survivors, witnesses and loved ones.
+UPSTAIRS INFERNO brings humanity to the headlines by shining a light on the very painful effect the tragedy had on survivors, witnesses and loved ones.
 Their interviews have been gut wrenching, yet insightful.
-Some of the people interviewed haven't publicly discussed the fire until now, especially on camera.
+Some of the people interviewed in the film haven't publicly discussed the fire until now, especially on camera.
 Many granted the production exclusive on-camera interviews.

 The San Francisco Chronicle named UPSTAIRS INFERNO 1 of 10 BEST BETS for Frameline40, going on to say that it "echoes of Spike Lee’s [Oscar nominated] civil rights film “4 Little Girls”!